 - Pros: This reservation puts you in a prime location to access the Fantasyland attractions before the crowds arrive from the Hub, and since this a Quick Service location it is also the least expensive out of the 3 pre-park opening reservation options.
 Guests finishing breakfast before the park opens have often been allowed to ride Seven Dwarfs Mine Train as well.

-- Cons: There are no characters at breakfast here, so if you are looking for that experience you'll need to make reservations at one of the other two options.
+- Cons: There are no characters at breakfast here, so if you are looking for that experience you’ll need to make reservations at one of the two breakfast restaurants with that option.

 - Pros: Crystal Palace has consistently high food quality and is closest to Adventureland if that is where you plan to head after you dine.